qdread/dasypop/dasypop_methods.md

 Refer to pg.
 3 of [this documentation](https://www.ddorn.net/data/FIPS_County_Code_Changes.pdf) to see what happened to those counties since 2010.
 For Oglala Lakota, we download data for FIPS code 46113 for 2010, and 46102 for 2016.
 For Bedford, we merge data from 51515 and 51019 for 2010, and download data for 51019 for 2016.

+> *Note*: Currently, pixels labeled 1-6 in the NLCD 2016 impervious descriptor are considered roads and removed before distributing population among the remaining pixels.
+However, it may also be advisable to remove pixels labeled 7, 8, 11, and 12.
+If this is desired, modify the line creating the object `reclass.table` as follows: `reclass.table <- matrix(c(1,8,1,9,10,NA,11,12,1,13,14,NA), ncol = 3, byrow = TRUE)`

 ```
 bad_counties <- data.frame(stid = c('46','46','51'),